the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - New faction: Camelot Foundation, a constitutional republic arising from what's left of Wales, England and northern France.

-- Three new national projects tied to the starting three policy trees to aid all of the factions as they try to survive in the early-game.

 - New units:
   - Barbarian: Suicider + Killdozer
   - Civilian: Seastead Vessel